Vehicle Claim Filing Procedures (University Vehicles)

 - Police Report: Damage due to vandalism, hit and run, or an accident with another vehicle, contact the local law enforcement agency to file a police report.
 At NAU, contact University Police Dispatch at 523-3611.

 - Auto Body Damage: State Risk Management requires two written estimates to repair body damage to University vehicles.
 The department will be responsible to obtain two written repair estimates.
 The low estimate to repair must be $100 or greater.
 If the low estimate is under $100, the repair costs will be the responsibility of the department.
 Provide photographs of the damage - to include a photo of the entire vehicle, license plate, and detail or close-up photos of the damage.
-Submit estimates and photographs to Property and Liability Insurance Services.
+Submit estimates and photographs to Insurance and Claims Services.
 Write the claim number on all documents.